pimcore/demo/CONTRIBUTING.md

 * [Open an issue](https://github.com/pimcore/pimcore/issues) here on GitHub.
 If you can, **please provide a fix and create a pull request (PR) instead**; this will automatically create an issue for you.
 * Report security issues only to security@pimcore.org
-* Please be patient as not all items will be tested immediately - remember, pimcore is open source and free of charge.
+* Please be patient as not all items will be tested immediately - remember, pimcore is open core and free of charge.
 * Occasionally we'll close issues if they appear stale or are too vague - please don't take this personally!
 Please feel free to re-open issues we've closed if there's something we've missed and they still need to be addressed.